-We are so excited to have you join us for your semester abroad.
+We are so excited to have you join us for your semester abroad!
 Preparing to travel and study abroad is a great time to begin developing key skills and competencies that will carry with you not only during your time abroad, but throughout your career.
-While the Office of Global Studies will be here to help guide you through the process, we encourage students to take advantage of this opportunity and feel ownership over each required pre-departure step.
+While St. John's OIE will be here to help guide you through the process, we encourage students to take advantage of this opportunity and take ownership of each required pre-departure step.

 It may seem like a lot, but follow our advice and you'll be ready to go in no time!
 If you have any questions or concerns throughout the process, we’re here to help.
-Feel free to contact the Office of Global Studies!
+Feel free to contact Lucy Amon with any questions.

 We’re delighted that you’ve been accepted to study abroad, but please note the following: your acceptance for all study abroad programs is based on your continued good academic and student conduct standing.
 St. John’s University reserves the right to rescind admission to any study abroad program based on incomplete pre-departure requirements, and/or a change in student conduct or academic status.
 If you have been found responsible for a code of conduct violation since your acceptance to the program, it may affect your participation—we will only learn of the violation toward the end of the semester from your home school, and may not be able to inform you of a revoked acceptance until shortly before departure.

 Programs can fill quickly and your spot is not confirmed until we receive these items: